This page explains how the University approaches emergency planning, and contains copies of publicly-available planning materials.

 Types of Emergency Plans

 There are many types of emergency planning efforts.
-The most common plans include:
+Spme common plans include:

 - Emergency Operations Plans, which explain response efforts

-- Continuity of Operations Plans, which detail how to recover after an event
+- Continuity of Operations Plans or Business Continuity Plans, which detail how to recover after an event

 - Preparedness Plans, which contain the information that guides the preparedness activities

-- Training and Exercise Plan, which documents all training, education, and testing efforts
+- Training and Exercise Plan, which outlines how emergency plans are tested and revised

 - Hazard Mitigation Plans, which identifies and prioritizes mitigation projects